Some books just stand out. This one is one of them.

 However, this cannot last.
 When Jakób’s family is no longer able to take feed an extra mouth, he makes the heart wrenching decision to allow Gretl to be adopted by a Protestant family in South Africa.
-Although she is embraced by her knew parents as their own child, Gretl feels she must conceal her Jewish heritage, Catholic upbringing, relation to communist Poland, and tragic past.
+Although she is embraced by her new parents as their own, Gretl feels she must conceal her Jewish heritage, Catholic upbringing, relation to communist Poland, and tragic past.

 As time goes on, Gretjie, as her South African family calls her, learns to suppress her memories of the war – memories that come with such extreme force that they threaten to burn her soul to ashes.
 She desperately yearns for Jakób, but believes she will never see him again.

 Jakób, still in Poland, makes a name for himself by defying the Soviet’s rule of his country.
 When he speaks out against them, he must flee all he has ever known.

 Upon fleeing, he finds himself in anti-communist South Africa.
 Here he is reunited with twenty year old Grietjie.

 Will the bond they formed during the most dismal years of their lives, survive the test of time, new suffering, and religious divide?

 I do not have the words to describe the beauty of this book.
 It defied Christian stereotypes in fiction and asked questions about heartbreak, religious and social division, and love.
 Ultimately it came to the conclusion that love transcends all these things.
 This was displayed beautifully in Jakób and Grietjie and in her adoptive family.

 However, I did wish that personal faith was discussed somewhat more.
 It is faith in Jesus that saves us from fear and unspeakable sorrow.